 With the industry changing and evolving it’s important to shape your practice to be an SMSF firm of the future.
 Get on board or risk being left behind as ATO evolution and legislative change forces you to re-think the way you operate.
 This session will explain how to run an SMSF firm of the future...
 With the introduction of Event Based Reporting by the Australian Taxation Office – most accounting practices are faced with the problem of transitioning the traditional year-end approach to SMSF processing to more frequent, interim updating to facilitate ongoing superannuation requirements.
 This session provides Accountants with a practical overview on transitioning a traditional accounting practice into an automated and efficient operation, including: - Tips on transitioning to daily or monthly processing; - Tricks to obtaining data feeds and other SMSF information; - Software considerations; - How to increase efficiency and reduce time at year-end; - How to use audit comfort letters to your benefit; - Taking a material approach to managed funds; - Communicating efficiently with your clients; - Transitioning to electronic signing and security; - Transitioning your clients to progressive billing during the financial year (bringing forward revenue); - Transitioning to a direct debit billing approach where you are control of when and how you bill your clients.
 This session is presented by highly experienced SMSF Specialists with experience running volume based business models.

-Karen Dezdjek, Director - Wealth and Superannuation, Prime Financial Group Ltd and Olivia Long, Managing Director, Strategy and Operations, Prime Financial Group Ltd
+Karen Dezdjek, Director - Wealth and Superannuation, Prime Financial Group Ltd and Olivia Long, Managing Director, Strategy and Operations - Wealth and Superannuation, Prime Financial Group Ltd

 Concurrent Session 1D